roymkim/terminalVelocity/README.md

 ##Problems:
 * We originally had a lot of trouble setting up the API
+* skyscanner, the company who is providing us the API, had requests done in python and not in java.
+We spent some time trying to create requests for java.
 * Our objective now is to take the response from the servers and turn it into a readable format

 ##Development Log: